Sena dynasty: Coinage

 In the political history of Bengal, Sena dynasty was a mighty ruling dynasty in power.
-Various currency names have been regularly mentioned in the Sena writings, such as Purana, Dharan, Dramma.
+Various currency names have been regularly mentioned in the Sena writings, such as Purana, Chalana, Dharan, Dramma.
 These terms were used to mean a silver coin weighing 32 ratis (56.6 grains) or a karshapan weighing scale.
 The term Kapardaka Purana is seen as a medium of exchange in the writings of the Sena kings and other contemporary kings.
-Karpadak means cow; And 'Purana' is definitely a kind of silver coin.
+Kapardak means Cowrie in Sanskrit and 'Chalana' means a coin.
 The conjunction ‘kapardaka-purana’ refers to a medium of exchange whose quality is equal to that of a purana or silver coin (56.6 grains), but which is actually calculated by the proportional denominator.
 The table found in the traditional arithmetic of Bengal contained 1260 cowries instead of one silver coin (Purana or Dramma).
 That is, the ratio of Purana and Kapardaka is 1: 1280.
 Reliable evidence of the widespread use of cowrie in early medieval Bengal has been found in excavations at Paharpur and Kalgang (Bihar near Bhagalpur).
 Early medieval Bengal saw the scarcity of precious coins and the widespread circulation of cowries.
 Scholars have long sought to explain the virtual limitations of coins at this time.